 Law School Preparation

-Course work at SCS provides the opportunity to develop strong writing and verbal communication skills, an understanding of society and human nature, and critical and creative thinking skills—all assets for the study of law.
+Course work at SPS provides the opportunity to develop strong writing and verbal communication skills, an understanding of society and human nature, and critical and creative thinking skills—all assets for the study of law.
 Students can lay the groundwork for law school by completing courses in English, history, political science, communication studies and psychology.
 Working with an adviser, students develop a Specialized Studies program that is geared toward their specific academic needs and that will augment their application to law school.

 Education Master's Preparation

 Based on undergraduate course work and the requirements of the chosen program, students can take general education courses to prepare for graduate study in elementary or secondary while satisfying some teacher certification requirements.
 In Illinois, the requirements for certification are determined by the certifying institution.
-Career changers interested in a secondary education graduate program will need to satisfy the course equivalents of a major, which, in many cases, can be fulfilled at SCS, either through one of the offered concentrations, such as English or history, or through a self-designed Specialized Studies program.
+Career changers interested in a secondary education graduate program will need to satisfy the course equivalents of a major, which, in many cases, can be fulfilled at SPS, either through one of the offered concentrations, such as English or history, or through a self-designed Specialized Studies program.
 Both course equivalent and general education requirements vary in among graduate programs; these requirements should be confirmed before selecting courses for a Specialized Studies program to prepare for a master’s in education.